 Effective Cost per Action (eCPA)

-This is used to calculate the effectiveness of an advertising campaign, independently of the actual pricing model.
-(CPC, CPM, CPA).
+In advertising, this is used to calculate the effectiveness of an advertising campaign regardless of the actual pricing model.

 Return on Investment (ROI)

 The net benefit obtained by a campaign (or a set of campaigns) after calculating all the costs it entailed.

 The ratio of impressions of a video advertisement to viewings of that video

 An affiliate is an advertiser that promotes 3rd party offers.
 Affiliates usually make money on commission, that is, by generating conversions.
 Affiliates get the offer links from affiliate platforms or directly from the product owner.